Arthritis: Could Cell Therapy Be The Solution?

 What Is Arthritis ?

 Arthritis is one of the most common forms of degenerative disease.
 Although it could be manage with painkillers, anti-inflammatory drugs and surgery to slow down the progression of the disease, these however do not heal it.
-Advancement in medical sciences is giving new hope and better options.
-The revolutionary Cell Therapy has tremendous potential for treating degenerative diseases especially arthritis.

 Know that you are not alone if you are suffering from arthritis, as it is one of the most common forms of degenerative disease.
 It is a chronic condition that occurs due to the breakdown of the cartilage (the tissue lining the joint).
 If left untreated, it leads to inflammation, stiffness, chronic pain, limitation of function and disability.
 The most common joints to be affected are the stress- and load-bearing joints of the knees, hips, lumbar and cervical spine.
-Severe pain in the joints such as shoulder pain, tennis elbow, gout are just different forms of arthritis.
+Severe pain in the joints such as shoulder pain, tennis elbow, gout are just different forms of athritis.

 Despite the chronic condition, arthritis is still manageable with painkillers, anti-inflammatory drugs and progressing into joint replacements or reconstruction surgeries.
 Most of these options do more harm on a long-term basis and the last option is highly invasive surgeries that may have to be repeated.
 These serve to only manage the symptoms and slow down the progression of the disease, not heal it.
-Even with a change of lifestyle to improve joint flexibility and pain management, the fact still remains that arthritis is an incurable disease.
+Even with a change of lifestyle to improve joint flexibility and pain management, the fact still remains it is an incurable disease.